Frustrated Texans endure winter storm with no power, heat

 AUSTIN — Thousands of frustrated Texans shivered in their homes Thursday after more than a day without power, including many in the state capital, as an icy winter storm that has been blamed for at least 10 traffic deaths lingered across much of the southern U.S.

-Across Texas, 430,000 customers lacked power Thursday, according to PowerOutage.us.
-But the failures were most widespread in Austin, where frustration mounted among more than 156,000 customers over 24 hours after their electricity went out, which for many also meant their heat.
+Across Texas, 305,000 customers lacked power Thursday afternoon — including 446 in Navasota as of 6 p.m. — according to PowerOutage.us.
+But the failures were most widespread in Austin, where frustration mounted among close to 150,000 customers over 24 hours after their electricity went out, which for many also meant their heat.
 Power failures have affected about 30% of customers in the city of nearly a million at any given time since Wednesday.

 People are also reading…